imagineLife/big-site/content/node/child_processes/spawn.md

   console.log(`spawned process exit status: ${exitStatusCode}`);
 });
 ```
 the `spawn` api is a bit different than the `spawnSync` api in that the spawnSync approach only returns the result of the spawned process upon completion of the process.
+The spawn method also does not stop the buffering of the child process like the other methods of child-process creation. spawn will stream child-process output regardless of the size of the child-process output size, whereas the other methods of child-process creation all have maxBuffer settings and configurations.